La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

   - definitions:
     - 1:
       - definition: signifies "neither ... nor ..." but with a focus on the first sumti.
 It is rarely used due to the availability of ".anai" which is shorter and expresses the same logical meaning.

+## BO

+### Description

+Despite having several meanings particles of class BO never lead to ambiguity since those meanings arise from applying separate parts of the grammar.

+### Constructs

+- bo:
+  - definitions:
+    - 1:
+      - definition: Joins statements, ensuring a high-precedence grouping.
+      - examples:
+        - 1:
+          lojban: mi klama le zarci .i ca bo do klama le zdani .i ra sipna
+          translation: I go to the market when you go home.
+She sleeps.
+    - 2:
+      - definition: Joins tanru units, ensuring a high-precedence grouping
+      - examples:
+        - 1:
+          lojban: ta cmalu bo ractu zdani
+          translation: That is a small-rabbit home.
+          comment: The first two tanru units are grouped first.
+    - 3:
+      - definition: Used for bridi tails, ensuring a high-precedence grouping.
+      - examples:
+        - 1:
+          lojban: mi klama le zarci gi'e ca bo citka gi'e pensi
+          translation: I go to the market when eating, and I think.
+    - 4:
+      - definition: Used for sumti, ensuring a high-precedence grouping.
+      - examples:
+        - 1:
+          lojban: do .e ca bo mi .e ra klama le zarci
+          translation: You-and-at-the-same-time-me, and also she go to the market.
+    - 5:
+      - definition: Used to attach particles of class NAhE to sumti
+      - examples:
+        - 1:
+          lojban: na'e bo le prenu cu zvati tu
+          translation: Something other than the people are present there.
+    - 6:
+      - definition: Used to attach particles of class NAhE to operands in math (mekso) expressions
+      - examples:
+        - 1:
+          lojban: li na'e bo tau ny. du li pa su'i my.
+          translation: other than N is equal to 1 + m.

 ## ZAhO